 There’s now evidence that swaddling and tight clothing can also reduce anxiety in animals.
 Working with cows, animal scientist Temple Grandin noted that gentle pressure helped calm the animals before they got vaccinations.
-She went on to invent the hug machine for humans.

 Most dogs suffering from anxiety or nervousness could benefit from a ThunderShirt, says Denise Herman, the founder and head trainer for Empire of the Dog in New York.
 “It can be anything from generalized anxiety to very specific triggered anxiety,” she says.
 She reports using a ThunderShirt with her own nervous elderly Chihuahua, who had become afraid of sounds like creaking doors and rattling window blinds.

 “I would put the ThunderShirt on her, and at least 50 percent of the time, she kind of did a big exhale and was able to lay down on her side,” Herman says.
 “She would just chill out.”

 Herman says no. Anxiety wraps may not work in every situation.
 But the success rate among dogs is compelling enough that she thinks they’re worth trying.

 She advises checking with your veterinarian before using an anxiety vest on elderly dogs or dogs with heart problems, and to avoid using the vest during extreme heat.
 (As always when introducing something new to your pet’s routine, especially if your dog has health concerns, it’s best to consult your veterinarian.)

 Armed with compelling science and our vets’ recommendations, we tried ThunderShirts on several anxious pups dealing with fears of thunderstorms, fireworks, and separation.